alexandremattje/arctouch/README.md

 ## Front-end
 ### React and Material-UI
 I choose these because both are frameworks that improve speed and are useful to create web pages easier.
+### Typescript
+Typescript bring typing to javascript, using typescript coding became easier and less susceptible to write some error.
 ### Hooks
 It make use of State and other React resources easier to use.